South Miami, Florida: Education

 South Miami is also home to the Miami Conservatory (now known as the Thomas Armour Youth Ballet).
 Founded in 1949, it is Miami's oldest and best known ballet school.

 Government

 Structure

-South Miami uses a city manager form of government.
-The Commission sets the policies and the City Manager acts as the chief executive.
+South Miami uses a City Manager form of government.
+The Commission sets the policies and the City Manager acts as the chief executive officer.
 Commissioners are elected to four-year terms and the Mayor is elected to a two-year term.
-The Mayor heads the meeting and previously made appointments, with approval by the commission, to various city boards; however this provision was modified to give all commissioners the right to appoint with consent of the board on February 9, 2010.
-Elections are held on the second Tuesday in February in even numbered years for the Mayor and half of the Commissioners.
-The Commissioner receiving the most votes is also given the title of Vice Mayor for the first two years of the term.
-The next election is scheduled for 2022.
+The Mayor is the Chair of the City Commission meetings.

-South Miami City Government as of February 2020 includes:
+South Miami City Government as of November 2022 includes: